Enji-shaking/CSCI_310_Covider/README.md

 - Go to the personal page to see the course CS310 and CS360 status has been changed to online.
 - Log out.

+### Special Note:
+If a user check in a building and they have no previous daily report record they will be by default considered as positive, so that the other user can get prepared for the worst case scenario.

 ### Thank You : )